pulumi/docs/content/docs/intro/console/ci-cd-integration-assistant.md

 ![VCS configured](/images/docs/reference/console/vcs-configured.png)

-The Configure CI/CD step will help you configure secrets that will be used by your Pulumi stack.
+The **Configure CI/CD** step will help you configure secrets that will be used by your Pulumi stack.
-For supported services, the wizard will provide a convenient link to the respective location where you can configure the secrets that will be used in the CI/CD pipeline that you will setup next.
-This includes configuring the [Pulumi Access Token]({{< relref "/docs/intro/console/accounts-and-organizations/accounts#access-tokens" >}}) that will be used by the Pulumi CLI to do a non-interactive login.
+For supported services, the wizard will provide a convenient link to the respective location where you can configure the secrets.

-The wizard provides a convenient way to create a Pulumi Access Token without needing to leave the page.
+The wizard provides a convenient way to create a [Pulumi Access Token]({{< relref "/docs/intro/console/accounts-and-organizations/accounts#access-tokens" >}}) without needing to leave the page.

 ![Pulumi Access Token](/images/docs/reference/console/pulumi-access-token.png)

 In the following example the wizard is being used to configure a GitHub Actions workflow.
 So the wizard provides a direct link to configure secrets for your workflow.

 ![Configure CI/CD Secrets](/images/docs/reference/console/configure-ci-cd-secrets.png)

-> Need help configuring your cloud provider?
-Find yours on the [Cloud Providers]({{< relref "/docs/intro/cloud-providers" >}}) page and view its setup page.
+> See the [Cloud Providers]({{< relref "/docs/intro/cloud-providers" >}}) page to find the setup page for your cloud provider.

 ### Add the workflow

-Once your secrets are configured, the next step gives you the relevant workflow to add to your repository.
+Once the secrets are configured, the next step gives you the relevant workflow to add to your repository.
 The workflow is customized for the current stack, so you can be sure that you are configuring a workflow that uses the correct stack configuration.
-This is especially useful if you are configuring CI/CD for a non-dev stack.

 ![Add Workflow](/images/docs/reference/console/add-workflow.png)

 > Be sure to commit the new workflow file to a separate branch and not directly to your primary branch.
 This will create a new pull request for you.

 The workflow is configured to run a `pulumi preview` for Pull Request pipelines.
-This way you can catch problems with changes to your infrastructure _before_ the changes are approved/merged.
+Pull Request builds help you catch problems with changes to your infrastructure _before_ the changes are approved/merged.

 ### Validation